susina/coding-standard/README.md

 ### Github Actions

 You can configure Github actions to cache `.php-cs-fixer.cache` file.
-In your workflow file, into the Cache configuration step, simply add `~/.php-cs-fixer.cache` under the `path` key:
+In your workflow, into the Cache configuration step, simply add `~/.php-cs-fixer.cache` under the `path` key:

 ```yml